mynameiswilson/sbdm/_posts/2021-12-14-december-standing-meeting.md

 #### The LPAS CSIP has arrived! ####

+The CSIP is the "[Comprehensive School Improvement Plan](https://www.jefferson.kyschools.us/data-management-planning-and-program-evaluation-division/planning-and-program-evaluation/cdipcsip)" - and one is created each year for every JCPS school.

+The CSIP for LPAS has just been released, and you can read it [here](https://drive.google.com/drive/folders/1WuwH8s6S3EoX8_r793HpFwyx6n2GrgMB).

 - Writing and Reading are two areas (especially among Black and Hispanic students) where LPAS needs most improvement.

 - As a part of CSIP and professional development: LPAS is implementing some aspects of the "Jennifer Serravallo Writing Strategies" plan and "Jan Richardson model for effective reading strategies".
 Both of which are district-level initiatives.
 In addition, trauma-informed care.